By Ken Starks, NMLS #173595 · Last reviewed: February 2026

 - Self-employed: 2 years tax returns required

-- DTI up to 50% (sometimes higher with compensating factors)
+- DTI up to 50% (sometimes higher)

 - Part-time, overtime, and bonus income may qualify